Turkey's Erdogan offers to host peace summit with Russia during Ukraine's Zelensky's visit - ExBulletin

 If things continue as they are now, it will not end well for all of us, Kuleba said.
 “What is needed is an unrestricted and timely supply of all types of weapons and ammunition to ensure that Ukraine defeats Russia and that the war in Europe does not boil over.

-A Chinese envoy, who has frustrated Ukraine and its Western allies by boosting trade with Russia and describing the conflict and its causes largely from Moscow's perspective, was in Kiev on Thursday on a European visit to negotiations on the settlement of what he calls Ukraine. crisis.
-Li Hui, the special representative for Eurasian affairs, met with officials from Russia, the EU, Switzerland and Poland before his stop in Ukraine and was scheduled to visit Germany and France.

-Shortly after Russia's full-scale invasion of Ukraine in February 2022, Turkey hosted a meeting between Russian and Ukrainian foreign ministers as well as unsuccessful negotiations between the two countries' negotiators aimed at bringing end to hostilities.

-Later in 2022, Turkey, alongside the United Nations, also negotiated a deal between Russia and Ukraine allowing millions of tons of Ukrainian grain to be shipped via the Black Sea.
+Later in 2022, Turkey and the United Nations also negotiated a deal between Russia and Ukraine allowing millions of tons of Ukrainian grain to be shipped via the Black Sea.
 Russia, however, withdrew from the deal last year, citing obstacles to its food and fertilizer exports.

 During Li's visit to kyiv, Ukrainian officials described the horrors of the war.